startnine/start9/README.md

 # Start9
-A Windows shell supplement, one which aims to be not only modular, but extends to most needs.
+A Windows shell supplement or replacement, one which aims to be not only modular, but extends to most needs.

 We are planning to ship 14 modules with Start9 out of the box:
 - 9600 menu